These Malted Milk Ball Cookies are crispy on the edges and chewy in the middle. Pretty much a perfect cookie!

 - In your mixer, combine the butter and sugar and beat until light and fluffy

-- Add in eggs and vanilla and mix
+- Add in eggs and vanilla and mix together.

-- In another bowl combine your dry ingredients - flour, oats, baking soda and salt
+- In another bowl combine your dry ingredients, flour, oats, baking soda and salt

-- Add in malted milk balls and chocolate chips by hand.
+- Stir in malted milk balls and chocolate chips by hand.

 - Cool for a few minutes and then move to a wire rack